-Each of these VR headsets comes with its own advantages and disadvantages, and so we have gone into some more depth on the features of each one below.
+Each of these VR headsets comes with its own advantages and disadvantages.
 It’s not just as simple as which one has the highest resolution display, and there are a lot of things to consider before you buy one.
+Below, we go into detail on which VR headsets you should buy considering many factors.

 What To Look For In A Good Sim Racing VR Headset